30 Highest-Paying Criminal Justice Jobs and Salaries

 Lawyer

 Lawyers have one of the most lucrative salaries in the criminal justice field.
-They can work anywhere either from small courts or in multi-district litigation.
+They can work anywhere, from small courts to multi-district litigation.
 Some of them establish their law firms, while some work for large firms.
 They represent their clients in civil and criminal trials regarding their rights and obligations.

 Secret Service Agent

-Secret Service Agents dedicate their lives to protecting the lives of dignitaries and work in unraveling a fraud investigation for government sectors.
+Secret Service Agents dedicate their lives to protecting the lives of dignitaries and work to unravel fraud investigations in government sectors.
 The nature of their job mainly involves case investigation without compromising the safety and security of the majority.
 They have one of the most dangerous professions in the criminal justice field.

 Secret Service agents are often involved in traveling for work assignments.
 Also, they learn protocols that involve the protection of the common good or government properties at the highest level.
 They undergo personal background examinations and may need to carry a weapon for their safety.